BruceLampson/bitwise/README.md

 # PHP Bitwise Tutorial
 The bitwise operators and binary math in general have always been a mystery to me.
-If not for studying for the <a href="http://www.zend.com/en/yellow-pages/ZEND024326" target="_blank">Zend PHP Certified Engineer</a> exam I still would probably not care to learn them :) However here I am and I finally got down the mystery of bits and bytes.
+If not for studying for the <a href="http://www.zend.com/en/yellow-pages/ZEND024326" target="_blank">Zend PHP Certified Engineer</a> exam.
+I still would probably not care to learn them :) However here I am and I finally got down the mystery of bits and bytes.

 What this tutorial will cover: